briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     issued by another state with which the Attorney General has entered into a reciprocity agreement under Ohio R.C.
 109.69.

-15. _(o)_ “Valid concealed handgun license” or “valid license to carry a concealed handgun” means a concealed handgun license that is currently valid, that is not under a suspension under division (A)(1) of Ohio R.C.
+15. _(o)_ "Valid concealed handgun license" or "valid license to carry a concealed handgun" means a concealed handgun license that is currently valid, that is not under a suspension under division (A)(1) of Ohio R.C.
 2923.128, under Ohio R.C.
 2923.1213, or under a suspension provision of the state other than this State in which the license was issued, and that has not been revoked